SAP-samples/teched2023-IN260/exercises/ex4/README.md

     - Use `sfadmin` as the username.
     - Once logged in click on the `My Goals` tile on the home screen.

-Now let's enhance the `GoalServiceHandler` to implement the interactions with the SuccessFactors API.
+Now, let's enhance the `GoalServiceHandler` to implement the interactions with the SuccessFactors API.

 ## 4.1 Create a Remote Service Object